Choosing The Best Trailer Jack for Your RV

 • Always make sure your trailer is chocked before disconnecting.

 • Keep your chains connected to your vehicle while disconnecting.
-This way if your trailer rolls, it can only go so far.
+If your trailer rolls, it can only go so far.

 • Use a chain holder to keep chains from dragging.

 • Always cross your chains.
-This will hold the tongue off the ground in the event of a disconnect.
+This technique keeps the tongue off the ground in the event of a disconnect.

-• If you have an absorption fridge (the majority of trailers do), you need to be level all around to keep from killing your fridge or worse, from it catching fire.
+• If you have an absorption fridge, you must be level all around to prevent the trailer from killing your fridge or, worse, catching fire.

 • Be sure your trailer doesn’t make the back of your tow vehicle sag.
 If it does, you need a weight distribution system.